Upgrading our Caves Road pipeline

 The Water Corporation has advised that it will soon require an increased level of daily water supply from Busselton Water.
 The existing network infrastructure, specifically the pipeline along Caves Road, is simply not sufficient to meet the flow rates required to provide this additional supply without being upgraded.

-Busselton Water is preparing to undertake a necessary infrastructure upgrade along Caves Road – this project will involve the design and construction of a 450mm diameter PVC (or equivalent) water supply pipeline which will run 1.2km along Caves Road from Lennox Drain to Marybrook Drain.
+Busselton Water is preparing to undertake a necessary infrastructure upgrade along Caves Road – this project will involve the design and construction of a 560mm outer diameter Polyethylene water supply pipeline which will run 1.2km along Caves Road from Lennox Drain to Marybrook Drain.
 It will be constructed on the south side of Caves Road in three stages.

 FAQs